ahiakwa/.github/profile/README.md

 I am the **son of Dr. Ahiakwa Tette** (Prestea Goldfields, Ghana).
 My father’s 1988 PhD at the Moscow Mining Institute focused on stabilising gold ore quality – a principle that later inspired **qFoldIT** at the molecular level.

 Today, I serve as the **CIS liaison officer** for **Ghanaian energy and raw‑material companies**.
-My role is to ensure the efficiency of our family’s energy and raw materials assets, acting as a live bridge between Ghanaian organisations and partners in Russia & the former Soviet Union.
+My role is to ensure the efficiency of our family’s energy and raw materials assets, acting as a **live bridge between Ghanaian organisations and partners in Russia & the former Soviet Union**.

 ---